 Julian acts for claimants who have sustained spinal cord and severe brain injury, amputations, and for the families of fatal accident victims.
 In addition, Julian specialises in costs, litigation funding, compliance and knowledge management issues.

 Julian joined Stewarts in 2000 and was appointed a partner in 2002.
-He founded the International Injury department in 2007 and built it to become No.1 ranked in both Chambers and Legal 500.
+He founded the International Injury department in 2007 and built it to become top tier in both Chambers and Legal 500.

 In 2012 Julian was appointed the firm’s Compliance Officer for Legal Practice.
 He heads KM & Compliance, which involves developing and implementing improvements to the legal services Stewarts provides to its all of its clients, including innovative cost and funding options.